Humaka01/software-development-and-documentation/README.md

 # Software Development and Documentation Course Repository

-Welcome to the repository for the "Software Development and Documentation" course at the Applied Science University, Amman - Jordan.
+Welcome to the repository for the Software Development and Documentation course at the Applied Science University, Amman - Jordan.

 ## Course Overview